teh-hippo/govee_ble_lights/README.md

 - **Found an Issue?**

-   Raise it in the [Issues section](https://github.com/Beshelmek/govee_ble_lights/issues) of this repository.
+   Raise it in the [Issues section](https://github.com/Laserology/govee_ble_lights/issues) of this repository.

 - **Device support**:

    Almost every Govee device has its own BLE message protocol.
-If you have an Android smartphone and your device is not supported, please contact me on [Telegram](https://t.me/Beshelmek).
+If you find a model that doesn't work or has bugs, please report an issue here.

 - **Contributions**: